CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that clearly communicates what the skill does (wrapping verbose CLI commands with RTK), why (to reduce token consumption), and when to use it (with specific command examples).
-It uses third person voice, includes natural trigger terms, and occupies a distinct niche that minimizes conflict risk.
+This is a strong, well-crafted description that clearly communicates what the skill does (wraps verbose shell commands with RTK to save tokens), when to use it (specific CLI commands and verbose output scenarios), and uses natural trigger terms developers would actually say.
+It is concise, specific, and occupies a clear niche with minimal conflict risk.

 DimensionReasoningScore